Baseboard Painting Handyman in Phoenix, AZ

 How long does baseboard paint last in Phoenix?

-If it's done right, you're looking at 3-5 years before you need a touch-up in high-traffic areas.
-Lower-traffic rooms can go longer.
-The desert heat and dust don't help, but proper prep and quality paint buy you time.
+Three to five years before you need touch-ups in high-traffic areas.
+Lower-traffic rooms last longer.
+Phoenix heat and dust don't help, but proper prep and quality paint extend the life.

 Can you paint baseboards without removing them?

 Yes.
-Most of the time it makes sense to paint them in place.
-You avoid the damage that comes with removal and reinstallation, and there's no need to patch nail holes.
-The only time removal makes sense is if the baseboards are damaged or if you're replacing them anyway.
+Most of the time painting in place makes sense.
+You avoid damage from removal and reinstallation, and no nail holes to patch.
+Removal only makes sense if the baseboards are damaged or you're replacing them anyway.

 What's the difference between semi-gloss and satin for baseboards?

-Semi-gloss is more durable and easier to clean, so it's better in kitchens or bathrooms where you're wiping things down regularly.
+Semi-gloss is more durable and easier to clean for kitchens or bathrooms where you wipe things down regularly.
 Satin looks softer and hides dust and scuffs better in living areas and bedrooms.
-Most Phoenix homes mix both — semi-gloss where it earns its keep, satin everywhere else.
+Most Phoenix homes use both.
+Semi-gloss where it earns its keep, satin everywhere else.

 Ready to Refresh Your Baseboards?

-If your baseboards are looking tired, peeling, or just dingy, don't spend your weekend on a DIY job that'll peel off by September.
-Book online with The Toolbox Pro or fill out the contact form to get a no-nonsense estimate.
-Rene will tell you exactly what needs to happen and how long it takes.
+If your baseboards are tired, peeling, or dingy, don't waste your weekend on a DIY job that peels off by September.
+Book online with The Toolbox Pro to get a no-nonsense estimate.
+Rene tells you exactly what needs to happen and how long it takes.
 No sales pitch.
 Just solid work at a fair price.